CubiCasa/cubicasa-android-sdk-example-project/README.md

 Scan playback is a `Fragment` which can be used to review the scan and to see any warnings that were shown during the scan, as well as any room labels that were added.
-The `Fragment` has a media control panel which can be used to play/pause, jump between scan events and video frames one by one.
+The `Fragment` has a media control panel that can be used to play/pause, jump between scan events and video frames one by one.
 All the scan events can be found in the Events list, which can be used to easily jump between the events.
 The active events are displayed in the area above the Events list.
 The video playback speed can be changed from the top bar which appears when the video is in